I have been running Facebook Developer Circle Delhi, NCR for the past 2.5 years.

 9. Quality > Quantity

 Focussing on quality was something that we had planned for from the beginning itself.
 It began with keeping a check on the members that were getting added to the group.
-We carefully vetted the profiles that were requesting permission to be added into the group.
+We carefully vetted the profiles that were requesting permission to be added to the group.
 We checked if they were developers or at least were beginners and were interested in things related to development.
 This was a pretty tiring and a thankless task, but eventually, we reaped the benefits.

 By filtering the requests initially, we were able to avoid a lot of spam in the group, have meaningful discussions which helped in better engagement in the longer run.
 Had we not done this filtering, we might have been at 15,000 members, but it would have reduced the quality of posts as well as increased spam posts in the group.
 This would have hampered the engagement in the longer run.